usyntest/usyntest.github.io/_posts/2025-03-06-cern-selection.md

 I developed data pipelines from multiple social media platforms, optimized these pipelines, created an efficient backend, and integrated it with a frontend.
 I also built a semantic search infrastructure to search over billions of data points for more accurate social media analysis.

-In 4 months, I developed an initial MVP and pitched it to Nest fact-checkers in Mongolia, in collaboration with DW Germany.
+In just four months, I developed the initial MVP and presented a live demo of the platform to Nest fact-checkers and civil society organizations in Mongolia, during capacity-building workshops led by SimPPL in partnership with DW Germany.
 Soon, instead of being the sole developer, we had a team for the project, and my role evolved into that of Technical Lead—facilitating the integration of features like an AI assistant, in-house topic modeling scatter plots, caching mechanisms for faster results, better storage architecture for large-scale data, and designing efficient database schemas.

 Apart from the real-world technical challenges, I also learned soft skills like how to design features without over-engineering simple problems.
-I also learned how to present any kind of material—whether to seasoned engineers or to people who are not technically literate.
+I also learned how to present to any audience—whether to seasoned engineers or to people who are not technically literate.

 I am very grateful for these soft skills I picked up at SimPPL, especially since I had no one before who told me how to ask good questions, design solutions, research topics, and present them—and the best one of all: "what are cc and bcc in an email?"
 (Thank you, Dhara!).